-Here Are the Leaflets We Dropped on Islamic State
+Here Are the Leaflets the United States Dropped on Islamic State

 Messages ordered drivers to abandon their oil trucks or die

 On Nov.
-15, 2015, U.S. Air Force A-10 ground attackers and AC-130 gunships blew up a truck park near Abu Kamal, Iraq.
+15, 2015, U.S. Air Force A-10 ground-attack planes and AC-130 gunships blew up a truck park near Abu Kamal, Iraq.
 The American pilots destroyed more than 100 tankers carrying oil that could fund the Islamic State.

 The Pentagon followed this up with another massive strike on Nov.
 22, taking out nearly 300 trucks in an attack near Al Hasakah and Deir Ezzor in neighboring Syria as part of Operation Tidal Wave II.
 The planes dropped leaflets in the area before the bombs, missiles and cannon shells came raining down.